Showing posts with label mooresville. Show all posts

 We meet them at the park later.
 The kids enjoyed wading in Lake Norman.

-We came back home, and Teresa spent the rest of the evening washing clothes, and we helped Paula clean.
+When we returned home, Teresa spent the rest of the evening washing clothes, and we helped Paula clean.

 Day 5:Oct 25,

 Today, we went to Publix Grocery, where I bought some banana bread and a drink.
-We each had an appointment to get a massage at Hand & Stone Massage for one hour.
+We each had an appointment to get a one-hour massage at Hand & Stone Massage.
 When we finished, we rode to Cracker Barrel for lunch.
 I ordered grilled chicken and pinto beans with cornbread and Diet Coke.
 Becky paid for everyone's meal.

 Kendall and I watched movies while everyone else was upstairs talking.
 We watched Hocus Pocus and Nightmare Before Christmas.
 They all ate leftovers, but I ate nothing because I was too full from lunch.